Hereford Cathedral School

-Hereford Cathedral School is an independent, co-educational boarding and day school for pupils of ages 3 to 18 years, from Nursery to Sixth Form.
+Hereford Cathedral School is a private, co-educational boarding and day school for pupils of ages 3 to 18 years, from nursery to sixth form.
 Its headmaster is a member of the Headmasters' and Headmistresses' Conference.
 The school's premises are next to Hereford Cathedral in Hereford.

 History

 There was probably a school associated with the Cathedral from the time of the foundation of the see in the late 7th century.
 Thus Hereford Cathedral School is likely to be among the oldest in England.
 The earliest documentary record of its existence dates from 1384 when Bishop John Gilbert appointed Richard de Cornwaille as school master and authorised him to rule over the school with birch and rod.
 The school's library is named after Bishop Gilbert and Cornwall house is named for Richard de Cornwaille.

 During the following centuries the school attracted generous benefactors.
 It was rebuilt under the reign of King Edward VI, and it received considerable emoluments from Queen Elizabeth I in 1583.
 During the 17th century Dean Langford, Roger Philpotts, a former Mayor of Hereford, Sarah, dowager Duchess of Somerset (wife of John Seymour, 4th Duke of Somerset), and King Charles I all gave to the school for the foundation of scholarships and the purchase of buildings.

 By 1762 the school building was once again rebuilt after it had fallen into disrepair and by the mid 19th century teaching was being carried out in the Headmaster's house.
 In 1875 new class rooms were built in School Yard.

 The school remained relatively small in size until the inter-war period.
 It attained direct grant status in 1945 and by 1970 had expanded to 370 pupils, all of whom were boys and many of whom were boarders.
 In 1973, the school became co-educational.
 It was a direct grant school until 1975, and when this scheme was abolished, it chose to become independent.
 The school also participated in the Assisted Places Scheme from its introduction in 1980 until its abolition in 1997.

 As of September 2022, the Headmaster of the school is Dr Michael Gray.

 In 2019 Hereford Cathedral School reintroduced boarding for international students, opening a new boarding house in How Caple.